blog posts

 10. Tools

-This menu option allows a WordPress user to import data from different platforms like Tumblr, RSS, and LiveJournal, etc. Similarly, you can also export the data from your WordPress website.
+This menu option allows a WordPress user to import data from platforms like Tumblr, RSS, and LiveJournal.
+Similarly, you can also export the data from your WordPress website.
 Users can also erase personal data from the WordPress site or export personal data.
-As well, site owners can monitor their WordPress website’s performance, security, and speed within this menu option.
-Site Health assists users to identify site issues and helps them fix those issues.
+This menu option lets Site owners monitor their WordPress website’s performance, security, and speed.
+Site Health assists users in identifying site issues and helps them fix those issues.

 11. Settings

 The settings tab allows users to configure their site.
-With this option, you can customize your site title and URL, set default user roles, set default categories, identify the page where your latest posts should appear, moderate comments, and much more.
+With this option, you can customize your site title and URL, set default user roles and identities, identify the page where your latest posts should appear, moderate comments, and much more.

 12. Collapse menu